PassivePicasso/ThunderKit/Documentation/topics/1st Read Me!.md

 ## Integrated Links

-The ThunderKit Documentation is enhanced by links with extra functionality to provide an integrated experience.
+The ThunderKit Documentation is enhanced by multiple types of links that enhances the documentation with Unity integration.

+This Documentation is best viewed in Unity with ThunderKit's Markdown system.

 Hovering over a link will show you what URI the link will be executing when you click it.

 - [Menu Links](menulink://) use the `menulink://` scheme and are shortcuts to menu items in the Unity main menu, these are for convenience when you may need a window for more information from documentation.